BlockManBlue/Blocky-s-Java-Libraries/README.md

 > openWebsite(String url): Opens a website in the user's default browser

 > flip(int i, int max) or with doubles: "-i + max"?
 I don't even know what this would be used for.
 Maybe it flips it around max? idek mannn

+> getLastSubString(String s, int n) : Gets the last n characters of a string and puts it in a new string

+> hasImage(ImageIcon i) : Checks if an ImageIcon actually has an Image attached to it